openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 ``kolla-ansible -i INVENTORY stop`` is used to stop running containers.

+``kolla-ansible -i INVENTORY deploy-containers`` is used to check and if necessary update containers, without generating configuration.

 .. note::

    In order to do smoke tests, requires ``kolla_enable_sanity_checks=yes``.